vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 The two times in question were late morning / early afternoon and late evening / early night.
 They coincided with the period around the consumption of the first and second meal respectively.
+In both cases, things subsided in a few hours and I was back to normal.

-Separate from the discomfort, I didn't have any other symptoms such as a clear increase in flatlence.
+Separate from the discomfort, I didn't have any other GI symptoms such as a clear increase in flatlence.
 My fermentation reading from FoodMarble (taken around the time the discomfort was starting to subside) came pretty low for hydrogen and zero for methane, so it doesn't look like (as of yet) fermentation of these two gases is driving things.

 Other symptoms I experienced were right neck and shoulder fatigue and general fatigue; I also observed increased urination, which is partly